 - Faster Resolution – Development engineers and IT help desk managers get automated notifications in the event of defects/change requests getting raised; development fixes being planned, executed, and reported to customers

 - Decreased Risk– Risk factors due to human error decrease to a great extent.

 - Cost reduction– Process management becomes less expensive as the overheads generated due to manual interventions get eliminated.

-- More focus on improving the business – Teams can solely concentrate on improving core business which adds to the final productivity.
+- More focus on improving the business – Teams can solely concentrate on improving core business requirement which adds to the final productivity.

 DevOps as a contemporary practice that improves collaboration between development and operations teams.
 It helps to reach a very high limit of productivity by automating workflows.
 However, achieving automation across process flows is not an easy goal.
 Using integration technology, we can easily bring the tools together from different domains and break down the silos.
 And when all is hunky-dory, we obtain a complete solution for our desired Integrated – Automated DevOps story.

 We invite you to learn more about the importance of process automation in achieving DevOps by setting up a one-to-one demo session.
 We will also discuss the role of integrations in fuelling automation and Kovair’s offerings for it.